James B. Edwards College of Dental Medicine

 Funds: Intramural support #2665000-66084 balance $6,259.00 12-11-97

-Results: several paper presentations to regional and national meetings
+Several paper presentations to regional and national meetings.

 Results: Numerous papers presented at national meetings.
-Here are included studies in collaboration with national and foreign institutions.
+There are included studies in collaboration with national and foreign institutions.

 Status: We plan to evaluate/follow up 15-20 affected individuals with Multiple Synostosis Syndrome and their relatives for an estimated total of 50 individuals from five generations.
 This family resides in different towns in South Carolina within 200 miles from Charleston.
 This family is uniquely suited for the proposed genetic analysis because the family is relatively large, they show numerous clinically affected individuals of both sexes and the mode of inheritance is compatible with an autosomal dominant trait.
 Preliminary studies have been reported by Dr. Salinas.

 Planning: A collaborative study with Dr. C. Francomano, Chief Medical Branch, NIH National Genome Research Institute to map the gene for the disorder.

 International Consortium for the Study of Cleft Lip and Palate Gene(s)